A Visit From the Liberty Belle

 Looking aft on the flight deck, we see the hydraulic reservoir on the left, the circuit breaker panel on the right, and the fuel transfer valves below.
 Directly behind the pilots was a powered turret that provided 360' horizontal coverage, and vertical coverage through 90'.
 Most flying B-17s these days are operated with the bulky mechanism removed so that passengers can move around the cabin.
 Through the door is the bomb bay where the bomb load, the reason for the plane's existence, rode.
 Photo is from the Liberty Belle web site.

 Here's a view looking forward in the bomb bay.
 The emergency manual cranks for the landing gear are marked with red arrows to show you which way to crank. if you look carefully into the cockpit, you can also see the autopilot panel at the base of the throttle stand.
+Below it is the slot opening to the vestibule.
 Photo is from the Liberty Belle web site.

 Heading aft, we step into the radio room.
 Besides the radios, there is a sliding skylight with a mount for another machine gun that covered the tail.
 This room was relatively spacious.
 That might seem abnormal except when you understand that all of the enlisted me came to this compartment and sat on the floor for take offs and landings.
 The radio man also had a window on each side overlooking the wings.
 Here I turn back towards the nose and catch a gentleman exiting the bombay to the radio room.
 This gentleman's brother was a waist gunner on a B-17.
 Notice the bailout alarm bell to the left of the door.